Your Privacy Rights as a COX Customer and Related Information

 Internet Services

-Like most Internet service providers, we automatically collect and store Internet Protocol (IP) addresses (an identifier given to your connection while online), the volume of and types of data transmitted and received through your service, device types used, Internet connection performance, modem, gateway, and other device MAC addresses, general geographic area, and connection dates and times.
-We may also collect and store other usage statistics, such as the volume of data transmitted by certain applications, protocols, devices, and services, to help us understand how our network is used, to give you insight into your household Internet usage, and to improve the Subscription Services we offer.
+Like most Internet service providers, we automatically collect and store Internet Protocol (IP) addresses (an identifier given to your connection while online), the volume of and types of data transmitted and received through your service, device types used, Internet connection performance, device addresses, and connection dates and times.
+We may also collect and store other usage statistics, such as the volume of data transmitted by certain protocols, devices, usage categories, and services, to help us understand how our network is used, to give you insight into your household Internet usage, and to improve the Subscription Services we offer.
 We monitor our network and collect telemetry and other data to measure the quality of our Internet service, and to help us troubleshoot and diagnose service issues you are experiencing.
 We also monitor our network for security, malware, and fraud prevention purposes.
-We may communicate with you online, including in browser notifications, concerning maintenance, security and fraud prevention issues, as well as offerings from Cox that you may be interested in.
-If you are accessing the Internet away from your home through a Wi-Fi connection provided by Cox or its partners, we may also collect the device MAC ID, device type, location of the access point, duration, and session information.
-This information is typically not collected in a form that identifies you personally but is instead associated with a device or other unique identifier and used for a variety of network management and service-related purposes.
-In some circumstances – e.g., to prevent or remedy fraud or malicious activity taking place through our network, or to provide you with a general summary about the way you are using our network and the amount of bandwidth you are consuming – we may combine this data with Personally Identifiable Information.
-To the extent this information is in personally identifiable form we would not share it with a third party without your permission unless required by law.
+If you are accessing the Internet away from your home through a Wi-Fi connection provided by Cox or its partners, we may also collect the device MAC address, device type, location of the access point, duration, and session information.

 Email and Online Communications